architecttr/Aegis-Toolkit/docs/cleanup_jobs.md

 # Cleanup Job System: Technical and UX Documentation

 Smart Cleaner performs cleanup tasks only when the user explicitly initiates them.
-Each job runs in the foreground with determinate progress notifications, and its state is preserved so progress can resume after crashes or restarts.
+Each job runs as standard background work with determinate progress notifications and chunking, and its state is preserved so progress can resume after crashes or restarts.

 ## Overview
 Smart Cleaner runs all file deletion and trash moves through WorkManager jobs.
 Every job begins with explicit user action and presents real-time progress in the UI and notification bar.